Champion Marquez Secures His First Pole At Japan MotoGP - UrduPoint

 Motegi, Japan, (APP - UrduPoint / Pakistan Point News - 19th Oct, 2019 ) :MotoGP world champion Marc Marquez will eye his tenth win of the season after snatching pole position Saturday in Japan.

-The Honda rider clocked 1min 45.763sec for his first pole start in the premier class at Twin Ring Motegi, where he won in 2016 and last year.
+The Honda rider clocked 1min 45.763sec for his first pole start in the premier class at Twin Ring Motegi, where he won in 2016 and last year, while coming second in 2017, 2014 and 2013.

+"Finally we did it.
+So happy," Marquez said, after securing his 90th career pole.

-He will be joined in the front row by Petronas Yamaha SRT riders Franco Morbidelli and hot rookie Fabio Quartararo, who came in 0.132sec and 0.181sec later.
+He will be joined in the front row by Petronas Yamaha SRT riders Franco Morbidelli and Fabio Quartararo, who came in 0.132sec and 0.181sec later.

 Marquez, who finished third in Friday practice, has already secured his sixth season win in seven years after triumphing in Thailand two weeks ago.